camptocamp/puppet-tdd-book/en/02-setup/02-chapter2.markdown

 A few interesting lines:

 ### LINE 8 – 9
-For the moment, we do not have dependencies, but we will probably have at least puppetlabs-stdlib later.
+For the moment, we do not have dependencies, but we will probably have at least `puppetlabs-stdlib` later.

 ### LINE 10 – 23
-Declare the operating system supported by your module; this information will be automatically used by rspec-puppet-facts to loop over any supported operating system for tests.
+Declare the operating system supported by your module; this information will be automatically used by `rspec-puppet-facts` to loop over any supported operating system for tests.

 ## CONFIGURE ACCEPTANCE TESTS
 We will use Beaker to launch acceptance tests.
-Beaker is the Puppetlabs’s acceptance testing tool used to test the behavior of a Puppet module on different operating systems.
+[Beaker](https://github.com/puppetlabs/Beaker) is the Puppetlabs’s acceptance testing tool used to test the behavior of a Puppet module on different operating systems.
 It can run tests on various hypervisors, including virutalbox (through Vagrant), Docker or OpenStack.
-You can use Beaker to test serverspec resources.
+You can use Beaker to test [serverspec resources](http://serverspec.org/)).

 ## CONFIGURE GEMFILE
 Bundler is a dependency manager tool for Ruby projects.
-It reads its configuration from the project’s Gemfile.
+It reads its configuration from the project’s `Gemfile`.

 ```ruby
 source 'https://rubygems.org'